alanedelman/JuliaNumerics/Functions/Matrix Functions/ScalarFunctionsExtendedToMatrices.md

 4. Numerical comparison of good test cases

 would be good to add R and python and point out exactly the places where there are interesting numerical differencs.

+Note: in many cases the general functions could readily be replaced with alternatives that are faster e.g. if matrices are hermitian the spectral approach